cathalmchale/pandoc_resume/markdown/jobs.md

 Project based work with systems as diverse as:

 * In-house management tools for General Electric gas power stations.
-* Patient management application for St. Michael’s hospital Dun Laoghaire.
+* Patient management application for St. Michael's hospital Dun Laoghaire.
 * Data driven websites for numerous clients and industries.

 One core advantage of freelancing is the ability to research and experiment with cutting-edge technologies and offer innovative solutions tailored to the client.
 I continue to gain and impart knowledge in the open source market.
 Web projects for KRO offered innovative solutions, using OSS frameworks and libraries, at a fraction of the cost clients would expect to pay large consultancies for same.
 The cradle to grave experience has developed my analytical and design skills to an extremely high level.